Reppuk/Apples_appointment/README.md

-so this code is my first ever Python project  so its pretty basic
+so this code is my first ever Mini Python project  so its pretty basic

-the code is kind of like if you were going to an appointment and doing an check in with how many apples you eat
+the code is kind of like if you were going to an appointment and doing a check in with how many apples you eat